JulianO911/GIT-TASK-/README.md

 With command cherry-pick we can copy some commits of multiple branchs to main.
 For example, **git cherry-pick C3 C4** generates a copy of the C3 and C4 commits in the main branch.

+## Level 10: Interactive rebase intro

+With rebase, we can copy commits without knowing then.
+For example, using **git rebase -i HEAD~3**, it appear an UI with the three commits and we can reorder and omit any commit we want.